besa-uoft/besa-uoft/index.md

 -------------

-## Let's Talk Science: Bioaaaengineering Day
+## Let's Talk Science: Bioengineering Day

 Let's Talk Science is excited to launch its very first Bioengineering Day at the end of November 2020!
 Aimed at grade 11-12, this virtual symposia aims to give students an overview of bioengineering, with a focus on applications of bioengineering in medicine.
 We are looking for one co-chair to oversee the programming development, as well as 2-3 content developers.
 Experience and knowledge in bioengineering is preferred!